Vitamins & Minerals

-When it comes to strengthening your dog’s bones, getting the right vitamins and minerals is key!
-Your dog should be receiving a balanced diet and eating healthily anyway, but there are some specific nutrients that are excellent for bone and joint health.
-The most popular mineral for bone health is Calcium and this nutrient is widely recognised as being beneficial for strong bones.
-But did you know there are more minerals that can greatly help?
+When it comes to strengthening your dog's bones, getting the right vitamins and minerals is vital.
+Your dog should be receiving a balanced diet and eating healthily anyway, but some specific nutrients are excellent for bone and joint health.
+The most popular is Calcium, which is widely recognised for its bone-strengthening benefits.
+But here are a few you might not have been aware of.

 |Vitamin or Mineral||Benefit(s) for Bones||Food Sources Safe for Dogs|